-Good governance is To demonstrate its commitment to achieving good about: governance Newark & Sherwood District Council has: • Implementing good (i) Moved to a committee style of governance (May practice in 2013) where overview and scrutiny principles are transparency embedded within committee remits. • Implementing good (ii) Appointed a dedicated Information Governance practices in Officer who monitors compliance with the Freedon reporting of Information Act and Access to Information Act and Assurance and deals with FOI requests. effective (iii) The Council has a presumption of openness and accountability transparency and publishes key information on its website.
-The Council adheres to the Government's Transparency Initiative. (iv) The Authority's assurance arrangements conform with CIPFA's requirements (see F(i) ante) with a dedicated Audit and Accounts Committee and regular training provided to members of tha Committee. (v) Publishes an Annual Report summarising the Council's key achievements over the last 12 months and highlighting future goals.
-The Council also includes a review of the past year within the explanatory foreword in the Annual Statement o Accounts. (vi) Through reviews by external auditors, external agencies, internal audit and its performance tean the Council constantly seeks ways of ensuring that value for money is achieved and for securing continuous improvement in the way in which its functions are exercised. (vii) Introduced an effective complaints system which is managed through the customer services team.
-A complaints are monitored and evaluated.
-The complaints procedure includes a senio complaints procedure includes a senio management review.
+Good governance is To demonstrate its commitment to achieving good about: governance Newark & Sherwood District Council has: Implementing good practice in transparency (i) Moved to a committee style of governance (May 2013) where overview and scrutiny principles are embedded within committee remits.
+Implementing good practices in reporting (ii) Appointed a dedicated Information Governance Officer who monitors compliance with the Freedom of Information Act and Access to Information Act and Assurance and effective accountability deals with FOI requests. (iii) The Council has a presumption of openness and transparency and publishes key information on its website.
+The Council adheres to the Government's Transparency Initiative. (iv) The Authority's assurance arrangements conform with CIPFA's requirements (see F(i) ante) with a dedicated Audit and Accounts Committee and regular training provided to members of that Committee. (v) Publishes an Annual Report summarising the Council's key achievements over the last 12 months and highlighting future goals.
+The Council also includes a review of the past year within the explanatory foreword in the Annual Statement of Accounts. (vi) Through reviews by external auditors, external agencies, internal audit and its performance team the Council constantly seeks ways of ensuring that value for money is achieved and for securing continuous improvement in the way in which its functions are exercised. (vii) Introduced an effective complaints system which is managed through the customer services team.
+All complaints are monitored and evaluated.
+The complaints procedure includes a senior management review.
 There are clearly set targets for responses.